PrabhjotKaurGosal/CV/README.md

   * Automated Driving Lead Software Platform Engineer.
 Oct 2021 - Present
   * Automated Driving and Active Safety Subsystem Lead Engineer.
 Sep 2017 - Sept 2021
   * Component Validation Engineer.
 Jan 2013 - Aug 2017
-  * For further deatils, refer to my [LinkedIn](https://www.linkedin.com/in/pkaur1/) profile
+  * For further details, refer to my [LinkedIn](https://www.linkedin.com/in/pkaur1/) profile

 ## Specialization areas
 I have interest in few different areas when it comes to using technology for the benefit of humanity.
 Below is a high-level breakdown of various different areas that I specialize in and the related patents/papers/projects.